 Violent gun crime is present in Vieques, but it mostly revolves around drug trafficking and gang activity and doesn’t affect tourists.
 If anything, visitors are more likely to experience pickpocketing and theft, which can be easily prevented by not carrying around valuables and leaving them at their hotel.

 There is a hurricane season in Puerto Rico, but hurricanes don’t affect the island every year and travelers can still visit Vieques.
-If you’re traveling during the season, get insurance such as World Nomads which covers cancellation in case of a storm.

 Things to Know About Safety in Vieques

 Vieques Travel Advisories

 Although Vieques is generally safe, both the Canadian and United Kingdom governments issued a travel advisory regarding COVID 19.
 The CDC classifies the United States as a high-risk country as of the beginning of 2022.

 There is a travel advisory for terrorism in the United States, but the risk is particularly low in Vieques, Puerto Rico, as it’s a non-incorporated territory.
 You could see occasional manifestations in Vieques, but they’re rare.